pnkraemer/probdiffeq/docs/troubleshooting.md

 With these points covered, try to execute some of the examples in Probdiffeq's documentation, for example [the easy example](https://pnkraemer.github.io/probdiffeq/examples_quickstart/easy_example/).
 If these examples work $-$ great!
 If not, reach out.

-Unlike many other JAX-based scientific computing libraries, probdiffeq works best with double precision.
-This is because, during solver initialization, it computes the Cholesky factor of a Hilbert matrix (with somewhere between 2-12 rows), which needs high precision.

 ## Long compilation times